keras-team/keras-hub/keras_nlp/models/MODEL_CONTRIBUTION_GUIDE.md

 you can furnish as much detail as possible to enable us to help you with the contribution! 🙂

-Occasionally, if the model requires, say a variant of the original self-attention, or other non-standard layers, we may ask you to first contribute an example on keras.io, or demonstrate the working in a Colab notebook.
-This will help us scope out the contribution, and possibly propose suggestions on how to implement the model.

 ### Write down the `DistilBertBackbone` class!
 Once you are done identifying all the required layers, you should write down the